jjaxse2017/scorched-earth-3d/readme.md

 sudo usermod -a -G realtime yourUserID

-#login and log out then run the jackd in a seperate terminal (again sounds eems to work without jackd in ubuntu)
+#log out and login to X (you may have to restart) and then run the jackd in a seperate x terminal (again sounds works without jackd in ubuntu)

 jackd -r -d alsa -r 44100

-Run scorched3dc in the terminal to play the game (Configure with scorched3d first, you'll get errors during configure just hit continue)

-#the game expects the unzipped data files to be in /usr/local/games/scorched3d/share (copy the sourcecode data directory)